ElyDantas/tech-interview/ios/README.md

 This is a test to analyze knowledge in application development, using native components and external libraries.

+As you can see in file "App Diagram.png", the test consists of developing a prototype feed application.

 ## Guidelines

 - [duplicate](https://help.github.com/articles/duplicating-a-repository/) this repository (do **not** fork it)
 - Resolve your test (Android or iOS)
 - [JSON](https://cdn.joyjet.com/tech-interview/mobile-test-one.json) to load by request
-- Layout is using Sketch
+- Layout is in Sketch and PDF

+## Features:
+- Menu
+- Feed List
+- Favorites
+- Internal feed

 ## What we expect